-Wives who choose to take theology courses for credit (either on-campus or online) may do so at a 10% discount after registering as a non-matriculating or M.A.T. student.
+Wives who choose to take theology courses for credit (either on-campus or online) may do so at a 10% discount after registering as either a non-matriculating or M.A.T. student.
 If they choose to sit in on a class without participation, either occasionally or regularly, they may do so at no charge with the instructor’s permission.
 No application process is required when wives audit courses on-campus.
 However, for wives to audit online courses they must register and pay the tuition at a 10% discount.

 Participation by wives in formational conferences is rare.

 Meetings of the couple are to take place at least once per year with the Rector and, ideally, at least once per year with the seminarian’s personal formational advisor.